 What should luxury eCommerce brands look for in a fulfilment partner?

-When thinking about outsourcing online orders to a fulfilment centre, it’s important to seek out their track record.
-Have they worked with, and are they still working with, companies that sell similar products to yours?
-Perhaps they deal a lot with designer fashion, high-end beauty, watches and jewellery or consumer electronics?
+When thinking about outsourcing luxury online orders to a fulfilment centre, it’s important to seek out their track record.
+Have they worked with, and are they still working with, companies that sell similar products?
+Perhaps they already deal with designer fashion, high-end beauty, watches and jewellery, or consumer electronics.
 A long-standing history of fulfilling these types of items is an excellent sign that they can cater to your customers’ needs and do it well.

-Luxury eCommerce products often carry a much higher price tag than with your average stock, so may look attractive to thieves.
-Check that the warehouse(s) your goods will be kept at is safe and secure - pay them a visit if you can.
-Proper warehouse security should consist at the very least of full coverage 24 hour CCTV and a high-tech alarm system.
+Luxury eCommerce products carry a much higher price tag than average stock, so may look attractive to thieves.
+Ensure that the warehouse(s) where your goods will be kept is safe and secure – pay them a visit if you can.
+Proper warehouse security should consist at the very least of full coverage, 24-hour CCTV, and a high-tech alarm system.
 A restricted access high-value goods area with additional security is also important for those extra-expensive items.

-Data security is also important to consider as with fraud more prevalent than ever consumers want to feel reassured that their information is protected.
+Data security is also extremely important.
+With fraud more prevalent than ever, consumers want to feel reassured that their information is protected.
 Any third party that your luxury goods business works with, whether for fulfilment or otherwise, should follow strict data protection standards.

 Care and accuracy

 Consumers who like to indulge in more luxurious purchases generally have higher expectations when it comes to customer experience.
-For this reason it’s important to avoid mistakes wherever possible.
+For this reason, it’s important to avoid mistakes wherever possible.
 If the customer is going to spend £300 on a designer jacket, they expect the correct item to arrive at the specified time in one piece.
 Anything otherwise is nothing short of a nuisance for them.
-For this reason your order fulfilment should use a software system with proven, near 100% accuracy.
+Your order fulfilment should use a software system with proven, near 100% accuracy.
 Failure to get things right could lose repeat business.

 In order to compete with the best luxury eTailers around it’s also important to think about the traceability of your goods.
 Can each order be tracked through each and every point in its journey, from the moment it’s placed to the minute it’s delivered, in real time?